LTC Convert (AUXTC) € 135,00

 - Option to export to ProRes, if needed with external audio

-- Option to alter the TC of the original QT's
+- Option to alter the TC, if the originals are QT (.MOV) or MP4

 - Batch processing of multiple clips